Dear Reader:

 Meatsmith Community

-• Access to our killer private Facebook Group, Meatsmith Table.
+- Access to our killer private Facebook Group, Meatsmith Table.
 Includes live access to podcast recordings.
 Send us your comments and questions pertaining to the topic at hand.

-• Monthly Facebook Live Chats with Brandon, our primary way of providing fresh, real-time, and consistent engagement with our members.
+- Monthly Facebook Live Chats with Brandon, our primary way of providing fresh, real-time, and consistent engagement with our members.
 Brandon hops on the private Meatsmith Table FB group for Live Q&A with our members.
 You receive more unfiltered ‘Brandon’ time, without podcast ‘filler’.

 Resource Library

-• All 10 of our The Butcher’s Salt e-chapters, released monthly
+- All 10 The Butcher’s Salt e-chapters

 Exclusive Articles